paulobidinma/-workcity-wordpress-assessment/short-answers.md

-Questions:
+# Questions

 1. Difference between Google Knowledge Graph and Google Knowledge Panel.
 2. How Google determines entity identity.
 3. When to create Custom Post Types instead of pages.
 4. Recommended plugins for speed optimization and why.

 Answers: